Program Members

 Summary

-I am a clinical investigator who designs clinical trials in the space of colorectal cancer.
-My research interests are targeted therapeutics and immunotherapy.
+I am a clinical investigator who designs clinical trials in the space of colorectal cancer for drug development.
+My clinical research interests are targeted therapeutics and immunotherapy.
 I also collaborate with translational scientists to conduct correlative sciences.
+My translational research interests include understanding resistance mechanisms to immunotherapy, biomarkers analysis for immune response and investigating mechanisms of resistance to targeted therapy.

 Research Interests and Keywords